BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 The Authenticated Internet can replace:

-• Email as the primary attack vector
+• email as the primary attack vector
-• Passwords and logins
+• passwords and logins
 • SaaS silos
-• Data brokers
+• data brokers
-• Bot-driven systems
+• bot-driven systems
-• Post-hoc security patches
+• post-hoc security patches

-Instead of fixing problems after damage is done, the system prevents them **by design**.
+Instead of fixing problems after damage is done, the system prevents them by design.

 ---